Fantasy Football: Matt Harmon's 13 candidates to be 2023's top-scoring WR

 — Matt Harmon (@MattHarmon_BYB) July 30, 2023

-I’m betting that by October, we will be back to considering Ridley as a top-12 wide receiver in the sport like he never left.
+I’m betting that by October, we will be back to considering Ridley a top-12 wide receiver in the sport, like he never left.